linaelaji/assistX_ELAJI/README.md

 Free has local technical support teams operating in various regions across the country.
 They primarily use a chat interface to address client issues.

 ## Objectives
 In this repo, you'll find a python chatbot-like webapp soucring answer from Free knowledge base.
-Your goal is to adopt this project, improve the actual basic information, to showcase your ability to understand a small project and build on top of it.
+Your goal is to adopt this project, improve the actual basic implementation, to showcase your ability to understand a small project and build on top of it.

 ## Requirements